artefactual/atom-docs/user-manual/import-export/csv-import.rst

 --------------------------

-Once you've mapped the columns names in your CSV export to the corresponding AtoM-compatible CSV column names you can perform a test import.
+Once you've mapped the columns names in your CSV export to the corresponding AtoM-compatible CSV column names you may wish to perform a test import.

 A test import gives you an idea how long the import will take to complete on your hardware.
 To estimate how long it will take to import 20,000 rows of CSV